brimdavis/lcc-homebrew/trunk/targets/yard/src/yard.md

 !!
 !! old addressing patterns
-!!   - shared pattern resulted in other imm operations between aimm offset load and use !!   - combined with load/store patterns to force monolithic imm+memory_access sequence !!
+!!   - shared pattern resulted in other imm operations between aimm offset load and use !!   - combined these with load/store patterns instead to force monolithic imm+memory_access sequence !!
 !!!
 !!! offset indirect